hammerheim-game/hammerheim-rules/2-core-rules.md

 These warriors are described as being frenzied.
 Frenzied models must always charge if there are any enemy models within charge range (check after charges have been declared).
 The player has no choice in this matter – the warrior will automatically declare a charge.

 Frenzy grants the warrior +1A to their profile.
 Once they are within charge range, frenzied warriors are immune to all other psychology, such as fear and don't have to take these tests as long as they remain within charge range.
-If a frenzied model is knocked down or stunned, he no longer counts as frenzied for the rest of this battle.
+If a frenzied model is _incapacitated_, he no longer counts as frenzied for the rest of this battle.

 #### Hatred